Verification

 Condition syntax

-prove() accepts the same condition expressions as Rung() and when():
+never() and always() accept the same condition expressions as rung() and when():

 Condition expressions are preferred — the verifier extracts referenced tags and automatically restricts input enumeration to the upstream cone.
 Callable predicates work but don't get auto-scoping.